“I’ll have you know, I am a better Dorothy Parker than Dorothy Parker.”

 Lee Israel was a real lady so I cannot diagnose her.

 That said, Lee does have some characteristics that make her life a little more trying than it might be for the average person.
 For one thing, she’s a lesbian in the 70s, which requires more covert dating than it does today (depending on where you live, unfortunately.
 That reminds me, Happy Pride Month!)
 She’s also a natural loner, due to her writing career.
 Writing is a great job for people who like to hole up with a cat on their lap and a story in their heart, but it’s not a particularly social endeavor.
 Trust me.
-I write this blog (and am glancing nonchalantly at my own cat as I write this).
+I write this blog (and I am glancing nonchalantly at my own cat as I write this).

 Even Lee is aware that she drinks a lot (she could give our friend from Irrational Man a run for his booze cabinet).
 She ploughs through the hard stuff from sun-up to sundown, writing out her latest as she sips.
 While many people, regardless of whether they are in quarantine, turn to drinking as an escape route, the truth is that drinking keeps us trapped.
 A chicken-or-egg situation, it is unclear if Lee’s short temper and brusque remarks began before she started drinking, or if it was the other way around.
-Her manner is off-putting to most people though, and it may be because she is constantly drowning in mean juice.
+Her manner is off-putting, and it may be because she is constantly drowning in mean juice.

 Dollars and Sense